akhilsaini/aws-csa-2017/README.md

 ### Snapshots

   - Done manually.
 They are stored even after you delete the instance.
   - You can copy snapshots across regions.
   - You can publish the snapshot to make it publically available.
   - Restoring Backups/ Snapshots – The restored version will be a new RDS instance with new end point.
   - You can check the instance size to restore.
   - You cannot restore to existing instance

 ### Encryption

-  - Encryption at rest is supported for MySQL, SQL Server, Oracle and PostgreSQL & MariaDB.
+  - Encryption at rest is supported for MySQL, SQL Server, Oracle, PostgreSQL, MariaDB & Aurora.
   - Managed by AWS KMS.
+  - Once your RDS intance is encrypted, the data stored at rest in the underlying storage is encrypted, as are its automated backups, read replicas and snapshots.
   - Cannot encrypt an already present instance.
-To encrypt, create new instance with encryption enabled and then migrate your data to it.
+To use Amazon RDS encryption for an existing database, you must first create a snapshot, make a copy of that snapshot and encrypt that copy.

 ### Multi-AZ Deployment

   - A standby copy is created in another AZ.
-AWS handles replication and auto-failover
+AWS handles replication and auto-failover.
   - AWS can automatically failover RDS instance to another instance.
   - In case of failover, No need to change connection string.
   - This can be used for DR purpose only.
 This option has to be selected at instance creation time.
 This option is not useful for improving performance / scaling.
+  - For performace you'll be needing read replicas which are not part of the Multi-AZs.
+  - You always deal with the DNS endpoints,not IP address, in case of RDS.
+  - Databased Available for Multi-AZs.
+    - SQL Server.
+    - Oracle DB.
+    - Mysql Server.
+    - PostgreSQL.
+    - MariaDB.
+    - Aurora DB(Its AWS's specific product and by default support Multi AZs).

 ### Read Replica Databases.

   - Read-replica – async data transfer to another RDS instance.
 You can actually read from these instances, unlike Multi-AZ deployments.
 You can also have read replicas of read-replicas up to 5 copies.
-(Watch out as async causes latency)-
+(Watch out as async causes latency).
   - Read-replicas can be used for Dev/Test environments, run certain workloads only against them and not against direct production deployment – Intensive workloads.

-  - *MySQL , MariaDB, PostgreSQL only for read-replicas , no Oracle & SQL Server*
+  - *MySQL , MariaDB, PostgreSQL only for read-replicas , no Oracle & SQL Server*.
   - You cannot have read-replicas that have multi-AZ.
 However, you can create read replicas of Multi AZ source databases.
   - Read replicas can be of a different size than source DB.

-  - Each read-replica will have its own DNS end point
+  - Each read-replica will have its own DNS end point.

-  - Automatic backups must be turned on in order to deploy a read replica
+  - Automatic backups must be turned on in order to deploy a read replica.
   - Read Replicas can be promoted to be their own databases.
 This breaks replication.
 E.g. Dev/Test can be connected to the replica by first promoting it as DB itself.
   - Read Replicas can be done in a second region for MySQL and MariaDB – no PostgreSQL.

-  - Application re-architecture is required to make use of Read replicas
+  - Application re-architecture is required to make use of Read replicas.
   - Read replicas are not used for DR. they are used for performance scaling only.

 ## DynamoDB